YoniSlutzky98/MAMBA-explain/README.md

 ### Experiment 1 - Info Flow Analysis

-The experiment uses the attention model to predict the next token for correct prompts of the core model, while blocking attention to the last token over continuous windows of layers from either the second to last token, the ```subject``` tokens or the ```relation``` tokens.
+The experiment uses the attention model to predict the next token for correct prompts of the core model, while blocking attention to the last token over continuous windows of layers from either the last token, the ```subject``` tokens or the ```relation``` tokens.
 Both the prediction probability of the true token and the overall accuracy are tracked.
 To run the experiments, run all cells of ```info_flow_experiments.ipynb``` in order.
 To plot the results obtained, run all cells of ```info_flow_results.ipynb``` in order.
 This would create the plots seen in the document